 Toys For Your Husky

 So, finally – the fun stuff.
 We will all buy too many toys for our Huskies, no matter what anyone says.
 I have lost track just how many I have bought in my time, only for the dog to discard it almost immediately.
 Through trial and error, I have found just a handful of toys that seem to consistently work with all Huskies.
-Yes, you will end up getting more of these but do check out my recommendations here (opens in a new window).
+Yes, you will end up getting more of these but do check out my recommendations here for the best toys (opens in a new window).

 It’s fun buying toys but my advice would be to only buy a few initially and see what they like playing with.
 Get some that they will chew (for teething) and just accept that they will not last forever.